 Short-Term Plans

-The Trump administration’s expansion of short-term – or ‘junk -- plans is designed to circumvent the Affordable Care Act.
-These skimpy plans often leave people with health care that may not be there when they need it most.
+Short-term plans often leave people with health care that may not be there when they need it most.

 Short-term plans, combined with other efforts to sabotage the ACA will:

 Allow health insurers to sell subpar insurance that won’t cover basic health care needs -- and then charge unaffordable rates if one gets sick.